Best Manufacturing Inventory Software

 What is important for a manufacturing company, and how to choose the best manufacturing inventory software

-One of the most important functions of the software is that it must understand that in manufacturing, opposed to wholesale or logistics, some items (materials) come into the stock, and other items (final products) go out of the stock.
-Theoretically, it is possible to manually write-off materials as if they were lost and add final products as if they were found, appearing from nowhere.
+One of the most important functions of the software is that it must understand that in manufacturing, as opposed to wholesale or logistics, some items (materials) come into the stock, and other items (final products) go out of stock.
+Theoretically, it is possible to manually write off materials as if they were lost and add final products as if they were found, appearing from nowhere.
 But this ruins reporting.

 Though material consummation functionality seems to be obvious, from a technical point of view, it is not so easy; there are good and well-known accounting packages that contain inventory management, but openly declare that their inventory management is not suitable for companies that manufacture goods for sale.

 The second important functionality is the ability to track lots/batches separately.
 Many inventory management software packages store inventory as a list of products with their quantities as one number per item.
 They do not store each lot separately.
 When an item is purchased, the number increases; when an item is sold, the number decreases.
 An ‘average cost method’ was invented by accountants to calculate the approximate cost.
 This type of inventory is easier to handle (especially if done manually) and it is suitable for many businesses unless they need to:

 - Be able to trace from which materials some particular product was made

 One more function, which is often overlooked, but can save a lot of time, is the ability to adjust inventory levels of many items at once.
 In wholesale, what was procured gets sold or returned to the vendor.
 The quantities match.
 If some quantity does not match, then the reason should be investigated.
 In manufacturing, there are materials and final products, but also consumables.